 As you can imagine I was hearing Gule Gule for weeks after Thinking Day!

 We made our standard tri-fold display with pictures of Girl Guides in Turkey and a few major tourist attractions like the Aya Sofia and the biblical town of Ephesus.
 We also included a large cutout of a map of Turkey as well as a Turkish flag.

 Luckily, we had some props to go with our display including a fez and some Turkish money that someone had from a trip years ago.

 I always find SWAPs to be the hardest aspect of any Thinking Day celebration and I doubt that I am alone in this.
 Luckily this one was not too difficult as Michaels had some perfectly-sized evil eyes to use.

-We combined this with some red and white pony beads on either side of the evil eye along with the paper note detailing out troop number, event and date.
-All in all six girls were able to make 40 of these in less than 30 minutes.
+We combined this with some red and white pony beads on either side of the evil eye to represent the Turkish flag along with the paper note detailing out troop number, event and date.
+All in all, six girls were able to make 40 of these in less than 30 minutes.

 Our meeting time is about 90 minutes so each level used the first 30 minutes to finish their preparations.
 I have about 10 Juniors so we divided the work up.
 Two girls volunteered to assemble the trifold board and other pieces of the presentation.
 Another girl volunteered to assist in the kitchen with the cooking while the remaining girls got to work on making the SWAPs.

 It took us about 40 minutes to get everything ready.
 As I mentioned before, half of the girls stayed behind as “locals” for the other levels that came to visit.
 With a little less than an hour left in our meeting time, the girls divided into two groups.